Disclaimer

 Chakotay laughed, "well nothing's happened since the mutiny program going wrong.
 He's probably been stuck in there doing nothing."

 Kathryn shook her head, reaching out for her cup of coffee.
 It said 'drink coffee, repeat as needed' on the side of it.
-"As for Jessie, well she'll be back to normal once she has the baby.. she's been slowly losing it for months.
+"As for Jessie, well she'll be back to normal once she has the baby.
+She's been slowly losing it for months.
 She's not loved up, she's just hormonal.
 Before she locked herself up the crew were gossiping and everything.
 I bet being stuck in her quarters all day is lonely and very dull."

-"Lets hope she does have that baby," Chakotay sighed.
+"Let's hope she does have that baby," Chakotay sighed.

-Kathryn nodded, "Ian was right, we should of seen this coming.
+Kathryn nodded, "Ian was right, we should have seen this coming.
 We knew the Borg originated in the Delta Quadrant, yet it never occurred to us that we'd encounter them."
 She climbed to her feet, then slowly made her way over to the window, watching the stars go by.
 Chakotay got up to follow her.

 "I guess we've been distracted with more supernatural incidents," he mumbled.
 The pair stood directly opposite each other, very close together as well.